Adaptive reuse: Adaptive reuse potential

 According to Chusid's "urban ore" concept, existing buildings that are fast approaching dilapidation or disuse are a "mine of raw materials for new projects".
 Shen and Langston built upon this idea and said that "an even more effective solution than raw material recovery is adaptive reuse".
 They studied that "a huge focus on economic factors alone has led to the destruction of buildings well short of their physical lives".
 Shen and Langston developed an integrated model for the assessment of adaptive reuse potential by comparing case studies of one urban and one non-urban setting.
-The basis of this model lies in that "opportunity rises and falls within the confines of a negative exponential decay function linked to a building’s physical life expectancy".
+The basis of this model lies in that "opportunity rises and falls within the confines of a negative exponential decay function linked to a building's physical life expectancy".
 According to their study, a building reaches its maximum potential for adaptive reuse at a point when the building's age and its useful life merge or meet.
 At this point, the building's adaptive reuse potential is either an upward curve or a downward curve which can determine whether the potential is high, medium or low.

 The adaptive reuse potential calculator establishes a "predicted useful life" of a building by considering a series of physical, economic, functional, technological, social, legal and political characteristics.
 These characteristics are used to derive an "annual obsolescence rate" and "environmental obsolescence".
 These outcomes are necessary to determine an optimum point at which adaptive reuse intervention should occur.

-Obsolescence is advanced as a suitable concept to objectively reduce the expected physical life of a building to its expected useful life.
-A discounting philosophy is adopted, whereby the annual obsolescence rate across all criteria is the "discount rate" that performs this transformation.
 An algorithm based on a standard decay (negative exponential) curve produces an index of reuse potential (known as the ARP score) and is expressed as a percentage.
 This decay curve in buildings can be used to establish an ARP score, which is expressed in percentage.
 Cities can rank their existing buildings as per their adaptive reuse potential and this data can be used by government authorities at any point in time.
 An adaptive reuse score of 50% or above is considered high.
 A low ARP score is anything below 20%.
 Anything between that range is considered moderate.
 Shen and Langston devised this concept of ARP as "rising from zero to its maximum score at the point of its useful life, and then falling back to zero as it approaches physical life".
-When the "current building age" is identified to be close to or end of its useful life, is the right time for builders to commence redesign.

-Methodology of adaptive reuse
+Methodology

 Buildings have a high impact on the environment, the economy and our society.
 Adaptive reuse has several benefits to mitigate those high impacts.
 Adaptive reuse projects are, in many ways, different from conventional new construction projects and must be planned and managed differently.